morbargig/InstaBot-TypeScript/README.md

 Customizable behavior to suit your specific needs and goals.
 Customization
 You can customize InstaBot's behavior by modifying the source code to better suit your requirements.
 License
 This project is licensed under the MIT License.
 Feel free to contribute or report issues.
 Happy Instagram botting!

-csharp
-Copy code

-You can copy and paste this string into your README.md file.
-Just replace `your-username` with your actual GitHub username and add any additional details specific to your project as needed.